 Your family may pursue family therapy along with other types of mental health treatment, especially if one of you has a mental illness or addiction that also requires individual therapy or rehabilitation treatment.

 • In the case of addiction, the family can attend family counseling while the person who has an addiction participates in residential treatment.
-Sometimes the family may participate in family therapy even if the addicted person hasn’t sought out his or her own treatment.
+Sometimes the family may participate in family therapy even if the addicted person has not sought out his or her treatment.

-Family therapy can be useful in any family situation that causes stress, grief, anger or conflict.
-It can help you and your family members understand one another better and bring you closer together.
+Family therapy can be helpful in any family situation that causes stress, grief, anger, or conflict.
+It can help you, and your family members understand one another better and bring you closer together.
 Family therapy typically brings several family members together for therapy sessions.
 However, a family member may also see a family therapist individually.